PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 2. Write the text of your clause (max 500 ch.)
 3. Click <kbd>SAVE</kbd> to save this clause and move to the next.
 4. You can edit a clause with the <kbd>EDIT</kbd> button.
-5. Make sure have written and saved all clauses
+5. Make sure have written and saved all clauses.

 Click <kbd>PROCEED</kbd> at the bottom of the page to move onto the next section

 ## Submit

 In this section you can visualize a summary of all the information you have input.
-Please, inspect all parts of the summary byword and make sure they precisely reflect what you want to propose.
+Please inspect all parts of the summary word by word and make sure they precisely reflect what you want to propose.
 If you spot an error, you can navigate to previous sections of this wizard to correct them before submitting your proposal.
 It's your responsibility to verify that all the relevant information is correct (e.g. Treasury address, Deal Representative addresses, Token addresses, Token amount, etc.).
-PrimeDAO don't offer any validation process to verify your input.
-For instance, it cannot verifies whether a treasury address is related to a certain DAO.
+PrimeDAO doesn't offer any validation process to verify your input.
+For instance, it cannot verify whether a treasury address is related to a certain DAO.

-When you are ready click <kbd>SUBMIT</kbd>.
+When you are ready, click <kbd>SUBMIT</kbd>.
 Please be patient as it might require a moment to register your deal.
 Once successfully registered you will see a box with a confirmation message.
 You can now visit the deal page and share the link to have other people join.

 # *Example* of a Partnered Deal input